Study Abroad in Berlin: Living Abroad

 You will have your own room and receive daily breakfast and dinner.
 Generally, there is one student per family allowing you to maximize your opportunities to practice your German.

 The apartments are actually not those arranged by FU-BEST, but rather accommodations that AIFS has organized for our students to be closer to campus.
 The apartments are double occupancy, with two single bedrooms (queen sized beds) and a shared bathroom and kitchen.
 The kitchen is equipped with a stovetop, oven, microwave, refrigerator and kitchenware for cooking.
-Pillows, blankets, and sheets are provided, every apartment includes a washing machine.
-The apartments are located at Dominicusstrasse 46, a quick walk to the train stop S-Schöneberg.
+One set of pillows, blankets, and sheets are provided, every apartment includes a washing machine.
+The apartments are located at Dominicusstrasse, a quick walk to the train stop S-Schöneberg.
 They are about a 25-minute ride via public transportation to Freie Universität and 15 minute ride to central Berlin.
 The Berlin transport system is frequent, quick and efficient.
 Wi-fi access is available in the apartments.

-Amenities included: Basic kitchen supplies, furniture, bedding and towels.
+Amenities included: Basic kitchen supplies, furniture, one set of bedding and towels.

 Apartments do NOT include: dryers or air-conditioning

 All students receive a Mensa card which can be used in the subsidized University cafeterias at FU Berlin and at university cafeterias across Berlin.
 Apartment students will also receive a meal allowance to subsidize the cost of purchasing meals at the student cafeterias.